pedrolcn/nano-fsm/README.md

  * The available states for a Gate in the machine.
  */
 export enum GateState {
+  /** Gate is open for travelers */
+  OPEN = "open",

-  OPENED = "opened", // Gate is opened for travelers CLOSED = "closed", // Gate is closed but unlocked, it may be opened by travelers LOCKED = "locked" // Gate is closed and locked, cannot unlock without a password }
+  /** Gate is closed but unlocked.
+It may be opened by travelers */ CLOSED = "closed",

+  /** Gate is closed and locked, cannot be unlocked without a password */ LOCKED = "locked",

+  /** Gate is destroyed and cannot be acted upon anymore */ DESTROYED = "destroyed",
+}
 ```